Shelton Oak: Battle of Shrewsbury

-The tree stood around 1.5 mi from the town of Shrewsbury at a site from which The Wrekin and, later, Shrewsbury Cathedral were visible.
+The tree stood around 1.5 mi from the town of Shrewsbury.
 The oak is believed to be mentioned in a document dating to the reign of Henry III (1216-1272) which refers to a "grette Oak at Shelton" that stood on the land of Adam Waring.

 The oak is linked with a legend of Owain Glyndŵr, the last native Welshman to hold the title Prince of Wales (Tywysog Cymru).
 In 1403 he marched from Wales with his men to join an army led by Henry Percy (Hotspur) who was fighting a rebellion against the English king Henry IV.
 His route of march was blocked by the king's men on 21 July so Owain climbed the Shelton Oak to view the progress of the Battle of Shrewsbury, some 3 mi distant.
-From his vantage point Glyndŵr could see that Hotspur's father Henry Percy, 1st Earl of Northumberland's had not joined the battle and Hotspur's men were losing.
+From his vantage point Glyndŵr could see that Hotspur's father Henry Percy, 1st Earl of Northumberland, had not joined the battle and Hotspur's men were losing.
 Glyndŵr decided not to fight and retreated to Oswestry.
 The story is regarded as a legend as history is not certain if Glyndŵr actually marched to Shrewsbury.